Ulmet, Germany: Modern times

 The lordship of the Duchy of Palatinate-Zweibrücken lasted through the Thirty Years' War until the duchy came to an end in the course of the French Revolution.
 In 1633, during the Thirty Years’ War, there was an engagement at the earthworks in which the Imperial Army's Spanish troops suffered a great onslaught from troops of the Union under command of Rhinegrave Otto, and were thereby forced to withdraw from the Palatinate, and the whole left bank of the Rhine.
 The Spaniards lost all their baggage in the ordeal, and perhaps worse, 1,500 mercenaries were taken prisoner.
 In 1635, Ulmet was burnt down by the Imperial Army's Croatian mercenaries.
 Some of the inhabitants got to safety, along with their clergyman Suevas, at Lichtenberg Castle.
 All the inhabitants who did not make it to safety inside Lichtenberg Castle were murdered.
 By the time the war was over, the village was almost empty of people.
-The population then grew up again, but only slowly, mainly by the arrival of newcomers, but also because of the good agricultural conditions.
+The population then grew again, but only slowly, mainly by the arrival of newcomers, but also because of the good agricultural conditions.
 Fate delivered further blows in the late 17th century with King Louis XIV's wars of conquest.
 Only in the 18th century did an epoch of growth and strength set in, and it was then that the first emigrations were noted.
 In 1761, a town hall was built.
 In the wake of the French Revolution and the French annexation of the lands on the Rhine's left bank, the region's administrative structure was altered on 23 January 1798.
 Most of the Unteramt of Ulmet was assigned to the Department of Sarre, the Arrondissement of Birkenfeld and the Canton of Kusel.
 Ulmet became the seat of the mairie (“mayoralty”) for the villages of Ulmet, Erdesbach, Oberalben, Rathsweiler, Altenglan, Patersbach, Dennweiler-Frohnbach, Eschenau and Sankt Julian with Obereisenbach.